ICBI-SG/campus-workshop/README.md

 ## prints out
 # dev-vp0-7a3f0f826fa4f73b2ffc7defd02795824b466ad63990790d935f89104bf22ff8
-# this is the name of the chaincode docker container  note the chaincode id
+# this is the name of the chaincode docker container  note the chaincode id is found here "dev-vp0-<chaincodeid>"
 ```

-Next we assign an asset to alice.
+Next we assign an asset to alice using the chaincode id.

 ```
-vagrant$ node example.js assign
+vagrant$ CHAINCODE_CODE=<chaincodeid> node example.js assign

 ## prints out